Share This Craft

 - Wrap wire around a stick.
 Cover with floral tape to secure the wire to the stick.

 Alternate way to form flowers:

-In my experience, this way produces a very full flower with only 3 filters.
+In our experience, this way produces a very full flower with only 3 filters.
 See the comparison in the notes below.